 After tears coat the eyes and transfer moisture and nutrients to them, they drain into the lacrimal sacs located in the inner corners of your eye.
 From there, the tears drain into the nasal passages.
 That’s why your nose gets stuffy when you cry.

 Even though the basic composition of the tear remains consistent, there are minor chemical changes in tears depending on why they develop.
 Some of the different types of tears the brain tells the eyes to produce are:

-Tears and Ageing
+Tears and Aging

 Our bodies produce fewer tears as we age.
 In fact, age is the most common cause of chronic dry eyes.
 Inadequate tear production can cause your eyes to feel gritty, look bloodshot, and sting.
 Over the counter moisturizing eye drops provide relief to irritated, dry eyes.
 Adjusting environmental factors such as turning off ceiling fans and running a humidifier can also help compensate for a tear shortage.

 If your eyes are tearing up too much, or if you have chronic dry eyes, you should make an appointment for an eye exam.
-Your VSP eye doctor can work with you to determine the cause of your condition and to recommend a treatment plan to relieve your symptoms.
+Your VSP network eye doctor can work with you to determine the cause of your condition and to recommend a treatment plan to relieve your symptoms.